 Salaried employees receive 15 days or three weeks of PTO upon hire.
 Employees also receive 9 paid holidays every year.
 This totals to 24 paid days off every year.
 And, after five years, employees receive five weeks of PTO, plus 9 paid holidays.

 Hope House is committed to empowering teen moms, changing the future for two generations!
 Our teen moms are building new lives for themselves and their little ones, and our stats prove how hard they are working.
 For example, our GED Program has an 80% graduation rate, 90% of our Residential Program graduates have reached self-sufficiency, and 80% of the children in our Early Learning Program reached their targeted goal last year.
 Hope House is on track to serve 200 teen moms and 300 children this year — join our team and make a real difference in your very own community!

-Mission Statement: Hope House Colorado (“HHC”) empowers parenting teenage moms to achieve personal and economic self-sufficiency and to understand their significance in God’s sight, resulting in a healthy future for them and for their children.
+Mission Statement: Hope House Colorado (HHC) empowers parenting teenage moms to achieve personal and economic self-sufficiency and to understand their significance in God’s sight, resulting in a healthy future for them and for their children.

-Position Title: Family Advocate
+Position Title: Residential Advisor

-Full or Part Time: Full-time, Salaried Non-Exempt
+Full or Part Time: Part-time, 24 hours/week

-Reports To: Economic Team Manager
+Reports To: Residential Manager